Joykinuthia/yolo/README.md

 `vagrant up`

+## Deployment Workflow

+The automation follows a modular structure, organized into Ansible roles, each responsible for a specific part of the setup.
+The deployment process runs in four main stages:

+**Common Role** – Prepares the base environment.

+**MongoDB Role** – Sets up the database container.

+**Backend Role** – Deploys the Node.js API service.

+**Frontend Role** – Launches the React web interface.

+Each role is triggered in sequence through the `playbook.yml` file, ensuring smooth dependency flow between services.
 ## Author: Joyrose Kinuthia
 ## Tech Stack: MongoDB | Express | React | Node.js | Docker | NGINX | Ansible | Vagrant